andrzej-stencel/elastic-otel-workshop/README.md

 - Change `collection_interval` to `5s` to not have to wait the default `1m` for next scrape.

+- (Optional) Add `process` scraper.
+  - Observe errors.
+  - Set all the `mute_...` options to `true`.
+  - Observe errors.
+  - Run the agent as root: `sudo ./otelcol --config ../scenarios/host-metrics.yaml`.
+  - Limit the `process` scraper to only observe `elastic-agent` processes.
+  - Without `sudo`, you only get the metrics for the currently running process `./elastic-agent otel`.
+  - With `sudo`, you only get the metrics for the globally installed Elastic Agent.

 - When to run as root?
-This isn't specified in docs, although would probably be useful (contributions welcome!).
+This isn't specified in docs, although it would probably be useful (contributions welcome!).
   Most of the scrapers read some files in `/proc`.
 You need to run as root if the files are only readable by root.

 ### Modifying telemetry